Valley of Ashes Symbolism: Hidden Symbolism You Probably Missed

 West and East Egg represent wealth and luxury, while the Valley represents poverty and brokenness—the forgotten price of success.

-• Valley of ashes symbolism in The Great Gatsby
+What is the Valley of Ashes in The Great Gatsby?

-5. How is the Valley of Ashes different from West Egg and East Egg?
+How is the Valley of Ashes described in the novel?

 Conclusion: